 F1 standings after Azerbaijan Grand Prix as McLaren overtake Red Bull

-With Oscar Piastri’s win in Baku, McLaren have now overtaken Red Bull at the top of the constructors’ standings
+With Oscar Piastri’s win in Baku, McLaren overtake Red Bull at the top of the constructors’ standings

 Your support helps us to tell the story